Board of Trustees

-Marjet Pot has been on the BoT for 6 years and enjoys working with the committed Board members to lead the school.
+She enjoys the challenge of working with the committed Board members to govern the school.
 She wants to ensure that Mt Roskill Grammar offers a wide range of educational, sporting and social opportunities to enable all students to realise their dreams and potential and to become valued citizens in the community.

 Interested In Becoming a Member of the Board?

 If you are interested in being on the Board of Trustees please contact the BOT chairperson

 Approximately one meeting per week .
 This would be the maximum but can vary hugely from month to month depending on what projects the BoT is running.
 Meetings are held at a time to suit the BoT members and when planning meetings we take into account the fact that BoT members also have other paid and non paid commitments.

-Regular monthly BoT meetings are generally held on the fourth Monday of the month at 5pm.
+Regular monthly BoT meetings are generally held on the fourth Monday of the month at 5.30 pm.

 - Communication skills At BoT level you are required to communicate your thoughts and ideas to the Board.
 You need to have the ability to work within a group and to work with other individuals on the BoT.

 - Governance A need to understand the difference between governance and management.
 BoT members need to be able to see the ‘bigger picture’ and be forward thinking.